 (1) Solving the TKC Problem.
-It has been demonstrated that the HITS algorithm suffers from the "Tightly Knit Community" (TKC) syndrome [15]: if a community of users all gave the same (or very similar) judgements (thus resulting in a highly connected bipartite graph), the competence weight of the community would disproportionately increase, with the judgements they express being excessively highranked, even if they are not authoritative.
+It has been demonstrated that the HITS algorithm suffers from the "Tightly Knit Community" (TKC) syndrome [13]: if a community of users all gave the same (or very similar) judgements (thus resulting in a highly connected bipartite graph), the competence weight of the community would disproportionately increase, with the judgements they express being excessively highranked, even if they are not authoritative.
 A set of malicious users could thus artificially create a TKC in order to artificially boost their ranking.

-To solve this problem, we adopt the solution proposed in SALSA [15]: we divide the weight that each hub transfers at each forward step by its outdegree (the sum of weights on outgoing edges), and we do the same for authorities and their indegree at each backward step.
+To solve this problem, we adopt the solution proposed in SALSA [13]: we divide the weight that each hub transfers at each forward step by its outdegree (the sum of weights on outgoing edges), and we do the same for authorities and their indegree at each backward step.
 After a forward step, the total weight transferred from a single hub to its linked authorities is thus equal to the weight on that hub; viceversa, after a backward step, the total weight that is redistributed from a single authority to the set of hubs linking to it equals the weight gained by the authority.
 Thus, the sum of weights remains constant at every step, removing the need for normalization.
+A very desirable sideeffect of this alteration is that users who express "niche" judgements are rewarded more than those expressing only mainstream (redundant) ones.